Repairing the Great Hall roof

 The Great Hall was built circa.
 1493 and is at the heart of Middleton Hall.
 Over the centuries, it has been used to host luxurious dinners, grand dances and even the knighting of Francis Willoughby by Queen Elizabeth I. Today, it is open for visitors and is also used for private functions such as wedding ceremonies.

 The leak has already caused damage to the original woodwork and walls.
-Excessive rain only worsens the damage so we would like to get it fixed this summer whilst the weather is relatively dry.
+Excessive rain only worsens the damage so we would like to get it fixed in the summer whilst the weather is relatively dry.

-We have already raised £3120.00 towards the roof repairs and we require a further £1880.00 to meet our target of £5000.00.
+We have already raised £3,689.00 towards the roof repairs and we still have a bit of a way to go to meet our target of £15,000.00.
 The money raised so far is thanks to generous donations and fantastic fundraising efforts.